ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ~~~~
 {: #RIV-Reference-Configuration title='RIV Reference Configuration for Network Equipment' artwork-align="left"}

- * In Step 0, The Endorser (the device manufacturer or other authority) makes
+ * In Step 0, The Reference Value Provider (the device manufacturer or other authority) makes
-one or more Reference Integrity Manifests (RIMs), corresponding to the software image expected to be found on the device, signed by the Endorser, available to the Verifier
+one or more Reference Integrity Manifests (RIMs), corresponding to the software image expected to be found on the device, signed by the Reference Value Provider, available to the Verifier
 (see {{RIM-policy}} for "in-band" and "out of band" ways to make this happen).

 * In Step 1,